Transformed Diffusion-Wave fPINNs: Enhancing Computing Efficiency for PINNs Solving Time-Fractional Diffusion-Wave Equations: Experiments

 Building upon the analysis presented in Section \ref{subsec:eg2}, we observe that the wave component establishes a dynamic equilibrium with the diffusion component of the solution.
 This phenomenon is particularly evident in the fractional Burgers equation when examining different $\alpha$.
 Figure \ref{fig:burgers-exact} illustrates the exact solution profiles for two representative cases: $\alpha=1.1$ and $\alpha=1.8$.
 The results clearly demonstrate that shock formation is progressively delayed as $\alpha$ increases, providing further evidence of the complex interplay between diffusive and wave-like behaviors in diffusion-wave systems.

-In the following experiments, we employ a minimal dataset comprising 1500 collocation points within the domain and 500 points along the spatial and temporal boundaries, the Adam learning rate is $0.0001$, we train 10000 epochs with the max iterations $L=20$.
+In the following experiments, we employ a minimal dataset comprising 1500 collocation points within the domain and 500 points along the spatial and temporal boundaries.
+The Adam optimizer is employed with a learning rate of $0.0001$, training for 10,000 epochs with a maximum of $L=20$ iterations.
 The initial loss weight is set to $\lambda_{init}=100$.
 We implement the RAD method for adaptive sampling as proposed by \cite{LuLu:2023:RAD}.
-We set the adaptive resampling ratios be $0.3$, e.g., in each iteration we substitute $30\%$ of the points with RAD sampling points in the domain.
+We set the adaptive resampling ratio to $0.3$, e.g., in each iteration we substitute $30\%$ of the points with RAD sampling points in the domain.
 Our evaluation of the RAD application focuses on three key metrics: relative errors, maximum absolute errors, and the frequency distribution of absolute error patterns.

-Throughout these experiments, we utilize our integration transformation as the default computational approach with $M=80$, based on our findings that these methods can achieve comparable accuracy with significantly reduced computational costs.
+Throughout these experiments, we utilize our transformed integration scheme as the default computational approach with $M=80$, based on our findings that these methods can achieve comparable accuracy with significantly reduced computational costs.
 Based on the findings presented in Section \ref{subsec:eg2}, we demonstrate a clear preference for the Gauss-Jacobi method (\textbf{GJ-II}) over the Monte Carlo method (\textbf{MC-II}).

 Figure \ref{fig:burgers-11} presents the numerical solutions and associated error distributions for the case where $\alpha=1.1$, comparing different numerical integration methods.
-The results demonstrate that the Gauss-Jacobi method achieves significantly higher accuracy in solution approximation compared to the Monte Carlo method.
-For the Monte Carlo method (\textbf{MC-II}), our analysis reveals that while the RAD approach does not significantly reduce relative errors, it effectively decreases the maximum ($L^\infty$) errors and enhances the frequency distribution of error patterns.
+The results demonstrate that the RAD method achieves significantly higher accuracy in solution approximation compared to the uniform sampling method.
 This behavior indicates that RAD helps the optimization process escape local minima during training.
-In contrast, for the Gauss-Jacobi method (\textbf{GJ-II}), the implementation of RAD yields minimal improvement in numerical performance, revealing that the application of adaptive sampling in time-fractional Burgers equations requires specialized enhancement.

 Figure \ref{fig:burgers-11-node} illustrates the distribution of collocation points sampled by the RAD method at different training stages.
 Our analysis reveals a distinct pattern in the sampling distribution: during the initial training phases, the loss function predominantly concentrates on regions near the temporal boundary ($t=0$) and shock formation zones.
 As training progresses, however, the spectral characteristics of the loss function exhibit increased frequency components, causing the RAD method to redistribute its sampling focus across a broader domain.